aik2mlj/remote-server-configs/README.md

 ## Installation

 Please take a look at the [install.sh](./install.sh) script to see what it does.
-By default, it will copy all the binary tools to `~/.local/bin/`, backup the configurations files if you already have them, and copy the configuration files for `tmux`, `fish`, `starship`, `yazi`, and `lazygit`.
+By default, it will copy all the binary tools to `~/.local/bin/`, backup the configurations files if you already have them, and copy the configuration files for `tmux`, `fish`, `yazi`, and `lazygit`.

 ```shell
 # clone the repository to your remote machine